 High Performance Pathway, in which participants would use whole building ASHRAE modeling or would participate in identified national programs (e.g., LEED, ENERGY STAR) that can serve as a proxy for NJCEP-specific standards.

+* * *

+Planned New Construction Pilot Program

+Board Staff is working with TRC to develop a pilot program related to the NC Program.
+The details of this pilot program are being developed and, prior to implementation, would be presented to the public for comment and to the Board for review and consideration.

 Distributed Energy Resources

 Overview